wcampbell0x2a/zerus/README.md

 Lightweight binary to download only project required crates for offline crates.io mirror

-## Requirements
-The example use case is with feature [sparse-registry](https://blog.rust-lang.org/inside-rust/2023/01/30/cargo-sparse-protocol.html).
-However, a crates.io-index mirror git repo can be hosted on its on and point towards this repo with stable rust.

 ## Build zerus
 Either build from published source in crates.io.
 ```